archway-network/archway-docs/docs/create/getting-started/install.md

 docker build -t archway-network/archwayd:latest
 ```

-Or pull from Docker Hub
+Or pull from Docker Hub:

 ```
 docker pull archwaynetwork/archwayd:latest
 ```

-For more information on running `archwayd` with the `archway-network/archwayd` [Docker](https://www.docker.com/ "Docker Homepage") container, see: https://github.com/archway-network/archway#dockerized
+For more information on running `archwayd` with the `archway-network/archwayd` [Docker](https://www.docker.com/ "Docker Homepage") container, see  https://github.com/archway-network/archway#dockerized.

 ## Node.js and Npm

 `npm` is a package manager for JavaScript and Node.js.
-In Archway it's used for installing and updating the developer CLI.
+Archway uses `npm` for installing and updating the developer CLI.

-For installing `node` and `npm` see instructions for your operating system at: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm
+For installing `node.js` and `npm`, see instructions for your operating system at https://docs.npmjs.com/downloading-and-installing-node-js-and-npm.

 :::info
-As of `v1.0.4-beta` the `@archwayhq/cli` will require Node.js version 17 or higher.
+For `v1.0.4-beta` and later, the `@archwayhq/cli` requires Node.js version 17 or higher.

 [Check current version of @archwayhq/cli](https://www.npmjs.com/package/@archwayhq/cli?activeTab=versions)
 :::

 ## Archway Developer CLI

-The Archway developer CLI can be installed using [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm)
+Install the Archway developer CLI using `npm`, see [Downloading and installing Node.js and npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).

 ```bash
 npm install -g @archwayhq/cli
 ```

 :::caution
-**Note:** If you are running `archwayd` using [Docker](https://docs.docker.com/get-docker), you may need to install the Archway developer CLI as `root`, or give yourself permissions to the directory on your file system (e.g. `sudo chown YOUR_USERNAME:YOUR_GROUPNAME -R /var/tmp/.archwayd`)
+**Note:** If you are running `archwayd` using [Docker](https://docs.docker.com/get-docker), you may need to install the Archway developer CLI as `root`, or give yourself permissions to the directory on your file system (for example, `sudo chown YOUR_USERNAME:YOUR_GROUPNAME -R /var/tmp/.archwayd`)

-Hang in there, installing `archwayd` from source, coming soon!
+Hang in there, installing `archwayd` from source is coming soon!
 :::